gumaerc-testorg/mas.714j-fall-2009/content/pages/readings/learning_sciences.md

 So how does this relate to the reading?
 Collins/Halverson write, "Memorizing information is becoming less important with the web available, but people do need to learn how to find information, recognize when they need more information, and evaluate what they find."
 Great.
 I agree with all of those things, but in order to do any of those steps (finding, recognizing gaps, evaluating), people need some base level of knowledge so they know what they're looking for and can recognize what they don't know.
 When I was studying International Relations, I had trouble getting through the newspaper readings because I didn't know where all the countries were and I didn't have a grasp of the major leaders or events of many of the regions we studied.
 Like the students who started school with a low level of vocabulary, I was spending too much cognitive energy looking up countries, events and leaders.
 As part of my major at Georgetown, I was required to take a class called "Map of the Modern World", where we had to learn about every country in the world.
 It was a grueling, painful class, but ultimately rewarding.
 When all was said and done, I could finally dive into my reading in a meaningful way.
 If that class hadn't been required, I would never have taken it and I'd probably be struggling to get through the international section of the newspaper.

 Though Sawyer and Collins/Halverson both support a change in the way school is done, they differ in that Sawyer focuses more specifically on how technology can be used to develop the critical thinking skills needed to make learning a rewarding lifelong pursuit, backing up their claims with credible research.
 Collins/Halverson identify many technologies that have potential to improve learning, but don't provide concrete examples of how these technologies have been **effective**.
 For example, they describe internet cafes as potential "libraries of the future".
-While it's true that young people could go to an internet cafe to "spend hours on the web, engaging in conversations and games, reading what is happening in the world...if they have the initiative".
+While it's true that young people could go to an internet cafe to "spend hours on the web, engaging in conversations and games, reading what is happening in the world…if they have the initiative".
 That's a big if.
 I spent a year teaching in Asia, where internet cafes are extremely popular among young people.
 Not once did I see or hear about anyone using an internet cafe to learn about the world or practice their programming skills.
 Most people would be chatting with their friends online (often about relationship drama) or looking at pornography.
 Though Collins/Halverson identify many points of potential for technology in education, in my eyes, they lose a lot of credibility by including many ineffective examples of how technology can be used to support learning.

 I was torn in writing my critique of Collins/Halverson.
 I want to believe in lifelong learning, but I also strongly believe that some sort of foundational knowledge is a prerequisite to having a truly full lifelong learning experience.
 I did my k-12 learning in a typical, high-pressure, suburban public school and then attended Georgetown University for a year, which had very strict requirements and very little space for exploration (at least as a first year).
 Both of those institutions fall squarely into the "schooling era" category.
 After my freshman year at Georgetown, I transferred to Brown University-a school known for its open curriculum and academic freedom.
 At Brown, you are only required to pass 30 classes (if you take 4 per semester, that's 32 classes-which means they build in space for you to fail) and complete a major.
 All classes have the option of being pass/fail, and failed classes don't appear on your transcript.
 I loved Brown.
 Everyone was self-motivated and totally engaged in their classes, and the people who weren't engaged in class were generally looked down on.
 After all, with all that freedom, why would you take a class that didn't spark your interest?
 At the same time, with all that freedom came responsibility, and the administration expected us to think responsibly about our curricula.
 Theoretically, one could take all dance classes pass/fail and still get an Ivy League degree.
 If I didnt' have a strong base in many traditional "core" subjects, however, I probably would have been tempted to take all classes in one area.
 And in doing so, I would have lost the connections that exist or emerge from learning about several different disciplines-the explosions of the mind that make learning a worthwhile pursuit.

-> * * *
->
 > ### Posted by SL
 >
 > I strongly agree with Collins and Halverson that basic motivations behind learning are changing.
 As the pace of technological innovation accelerates and the knowledge economy burgeons, lifelong learning is not a far off vision, it is here and now.
 Lifelong learning is a trend, and its time has come.
 In researching literature about the development of the Bologna Process in Europe, it became clear to me that this trend is not only demand-driven by a working population with new needs for new learning tools, but driven as well by a competitive international market.
 The Knowledge Economy is big business now, and so too is Education.
 Lifelong learning represents an increasingly larger slice of this business and is part of a growing business sector in the global economy.
 While I don't see lifelong learning as a complete alternative to schooling, I think it will bring serious evolutionary pressure on schools as we know them to adapt and change in order to survive.
 I think schools will eventually be pushed financially to compete, a very different approach to education than current practice.
 I think the danger with the lifelong learning being a competitive business, is that old ideas about technology will be (and have already been) incorporated into these new learning systems.
 For example distance learning tools and computer tutorials, while they have their good aspects and uses, are often used as a replacement for teachers and classrooms.
 And I have seen this misuse in online courses and distance education programs.
 In order for lifelong learning to have a powerful, engaging impact on learners, especially learners who may never meet each other or their teacher, serious thought and work has to go into how to provide "situativity" in the learning environment-that is, how to develop deep, engaged, usable knowledge that is applicable.

-* * *

 ### Posted by JL